johnj974/Mystery-shack-e-store/README.md

 This when implemented allowed the site to send the e-mail and I was able to then confirm that the password reset function worked.
 <p>Automated testing was done by Travis-CL, there were a lot of errors during the build but they all seemed to get
 ironed out as I went over the code</p>
+<p>While tidying up code I seem to have effected the way the products are displayed when you are logged in they appear stretched, will fix
+if I have time</p>